 I love to read, and certainly, have many memories of reading some very interesting books.
 For example, My Name is Loen by Kit de Waal is something I read on a train journey in a single sitting.
 I read most of The Travelling Cat Chronicles in a beautiful park in Prague, with a bit of sunshine and a drizzle.
 I have many favorite books and a lot of the works written by Haruki Murakami, Oscar Wilde, F. Scott Fitzgerald, Graham Greene, Paul Auster, and Saadat Hassan Manto make it to the top of my list.
 Sense of an Ending by Julian Barnes is not a book I’ve mentioned often, but I absolutely love it apart from the works of the authors I mentioned.
 Also, A Gentleman in Moscow by Amor Towles which I read recently while on holiday and Revolutionary Road by Richard Yates are great reads.

 QUES: Are we going to read more from you in the near future?
 Any new project that you are working on?

 I’ve written a book called Faces – Places which has seven interconnected stories about different people and situations, and they are mostly stories of love, desire and connections, and how the life and choices of one person impact another.
 Kind of like a domino effect.
 Its slightly darker than any of my previous work, but the hope is that it is relatable, racy and an engaging page-turner for readers.
 Then there’s a contemporary love story of two people who go off in different directions and find their way back to each other, and the narrative spans twenty years.

-*We wish Ahmed all the best for her future endeavors.*
+*We wish Ahmed all the best for his future endeavors.*